Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 11. Discounts for people until 25

-This tip is for those who are students or/and youngsters who are under 25.
-A lot of attractions like museums, art galleries, or other historic sites are significantly cheaper for people who are younger than 25 years old.
-For example, in Rome, it’s a cheaper Colosseum, in Florence Uffizi art gallery or near to Napoli Pompeii historic area.
+For example, in Rome, you can get discounts on the Colosseum, in the Florence Uffizi art gallery, or near the Napoli Pompeii historic area.
 Of course, there are plenty of other attractions for young backpackers in Italy.
 When being a student, an ISIC card can also save some money on several sites.

 12. Know and use some travel apps to budget